Social Contribution and Regional Co-Creation

 Blood donation at Tokai Rika

-Extermination of coreopsis lanceolata as a biodiversity activity
+Eradication of coreopsis lanceolata as a biodiversity activity

 Local communities and environmental preservation